 Is Drinking Alcohol a Sin in Christianity?

 What Does The Bible Say About Alcohol, Beer, and Wine?

 Can Pastors Drink Beer?

-This subject reminds me of the Pharisees when they, thinking they were serving God, would build their own laws around Gods laws to avoid sin.
-Not only does the bible not tell us we can’t have alcohol, there are verses about alcohol that encourage it.
+This subject reminds me of the Pharisees when they, thinking they were serving God, would build their own laws around God’s laws to avoid sin.
+Not only does the bible not tell us we can’t have alcohol, but there are also verses about alcohol that encourage it.

 Jesus himself performed his first miracle by turning water into wine at the wedding of Cana [John 2]